-- 5. The revised methodology is provided to a team of independent subject matter experts for a blind scientific peer review process.
-ACR may consult the relevant ACR Technical Committee in the selection of reviewers.
-The lead reviewer compiles comments and recommendations from the peer review team, and prepares a summary report.
-ACR delivers to the methodology author a peer review report, organized by section of the methodology, to which the author must respond by incorporating revisions and/or documenting justifications for the proposed approach.
-Generally, several rounds of peer review are necessary.
-Timing and cost of peer review depends on the complexity, scope, and quality of the methodology and the availability of peer reviewers.
-The cost of peer review is borne by the methodology author. - 6.
-Once all required corrections have been made, ACR approves the new methodology and publishes it on its website.
-An approved methodology may be used by any Project Proponent, including the methodology author, in preparing GHG Project Plans and registering projects on ACR. - 7.
+- 5. Once all required corrections have been made to the satisfaction of the peer reviewers and ACR, ACR approves the new methodology and publishes it on its website.
+An approved methodology may be used by any Project Proponent, including the methodology author, in preparing GHG Project Plans and registering projects on ACR. - 6.
 ACR posts process documentation-including all public comments and documented responses, and all peer review comments and documented responses-along with the public comment version of the methodology, and the final approved methodology.